top of page

 Small Classroom Listening & Spoken Language Teacher

-Mary Jo is the newest member to join the Northern Voices team.
-Her career as a teacher for the Deaf/Hard-of-Hearing began in Grand Rapids, MI where she worked as a preschool teacher.
+Mary Jo's career as a teacher for the Deaf/Hard-of-Hearing began in Grand Rapids, MI where she worked as a preschool teacher.
 She later worked at the Utah School for the Deaf in Salt Lake City teaching both preschool and elementary students and providing parent education and support.
 Most recently she was employed as Itinerant Teacher for the Deaf/Hard-of-Hearing in the Washington County School system in MN.

 bottom of page